 11. Watch the baggage fees.
 Your 20s are an amazing time to travel and see the world.
 When you’re going to see a new place, don’t forget to check if your airline has baggage fees.
 These little fees can absolutely add up, and you don’t want to spend $50 just to check a bag if you’re on a tight budget.

 12. Track your spending.
 You don’t have to create a massive spreadsheet with 100 categories.
-Instead, use online software like Personal Capital, which is completely free – you can read a review of Personal Capital here.
-Link all your accounts in one place and this will make it easy to see if you’re overspending in one area of your life.
-If a goals-based spending platform sounds more your style, check out Simple to keep your spending in check.
+Instead, use online software like Tiller, You can link all your accounts in one place and this will make it easy to see if you’re overspending in one area of your life.

 13. Survive with Netflix.
 Unless you are addicted to college sports, you might not need a full cable package.
 Instead, try to get basic channels for free using a digital antenna like the Mohu Leaf and complement them with a Netflix subscription instead.

 There are many other ways to save money and still watch your favorite shows.
 Here are some helpful posts that can help you cut the cord and save big bucks: